Lee Morgan's wife saved his jazz career and his life. And then she ended it.

 Born on July 10, 1938, in Philadelphia, Lee Morgan grew up loving jazz.
 He was the youngest of four children to Otto Ricardo and Nettie Beatrice, and the family moved to New York City after he was born.

-Morgan was interested in many jazz instruments including the vibraphone, the alto saxophone, and the trumpet.
-But he took a particular liking to the trumpet and when he turned 13 or 14, he was given one as a gift from his sister.
-After taking lessons with influential jazz musicians, such as Clifford Benjamin Brown, his style and talent developed rapidly.
+Morgan was interested in many instruments including the vibraphone, the alto saxophone, and the trumpet.
+But he took a particular liking to the trumpet and when he turned 13, he was given one as a gift from his sister.
+After taking lessons with influential jazz musicians like Clifford Benjamin Brown, his style and talent developed rapidly.

 By age 15, Morgan was already performing at clubs on the weekends.
 He soon moved on to record with well-known bands, joining Dizzy Gillespie’s Big Band when he was just 18 years old.